ANQIFENG/RATNUS/README.md

 ✅ Required; ⭕ Not Required .

 #### Full Input Version:
-Trained with a comprehensive set of modalities as detailed in our paper.
-Strictly supports testing with an identical set of input features.
+Trained with a comprehensive set of modalities as detailed in our paper and strictly requires an identical input feature set for testing.

-For calculating T1 map, PD map and Multi-TI images, please refer to [sMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#smri-processing-pipeline).
+For calculating T1 map, PD map and Multi-TI images, refer to [multi-TI-image-calc-pipeline](https://github.com/ANQIFENG/multi-TI-image-calc-pipeline).

-For generating diffusion derived features, please refer to [dMRI Processing Pipeline](https://github.com/ANQIFENG/RATNUS?tab=readme-ov-file#dmri-processing-pipeline).
+For generating diffusion derived features, please refer to [dMRI Processing Pipeline](https://mega.nz/file/sjMh2LzT#LeN-Exsq1yy7jtec2QS43v1XRBUvwwEPW7zQfj7C0Mc).

 <div style="text-align: center;">